kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 - Operability - make it easy for operations teams to keep the system running smoothly.
 Logging, monitoring, easy to update and etc.
 - Simplicity - make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.
 - Evolvability - make it easy for engineers to make changes to the system in the future

+## Data Models and Query Languages

+### History of relational and document model

+- relational model in 1970.
+Edgar Codd suggested to organize data into relations (tables), where each relation (table) has a collection of tuples (rows)
+- relational model became popular due to business data processing.
+Transactions (entering bank or airlines sales) and batches (reporting, payrolls)
+- goal of relational dbs - hide implementation detail behind a cleaner interface.
+Other DBs for that moment didn't provide it.
+- In the 2010s, NoSQL is the latest attempt to overthrow the relational model’s dominance
+- NoSQL drivers: greater scalability than relational databases, widespread preference for free and open source software, a desire for a more dynamic data model

+### Relation vs Document

+### NoSQL types

+Key value

+Wide Column Stores

+Document databases

+Graph databases